EST-EAST/FoVScanTester/README.md

-# pyopencvtester
+# FoVScanTester
-Development of a python tool to acquire images from a video source and find figures on it
+Python tool to control a FoV scan system.